 After traveling for so many years, I am listing some of my favorite solo female travel destinations in India.
 These are good for anyone traveling alone in India, these are safe as well as budget friendly.
 Here are some very useful tips for planning your first solo trip.

 These are my 20 favorite destinations for traveling solo in India

 Shimla is popularly known as the queen of hills and its one of the most popular hill station of North of India.
 Though it gets crowded in summer months with tourists coming from across India.

 I have been to Shimla twice, once with a female friend and another time alone, I felt safe here.

 The mall road is crowded most of the time and open area in front of Christ church is always full of tourists clicking photographs.
 I like to sit on the benches near the church and enjoyed my time watching the activities here.
 No one ever pushed me to buy a souvenir or take a ride on a horse, which I noticed was popular among tourists.

-The Mall road, The Ridge, Christ Church, and Jakhoo temple are the most popular places to visit in Shimla.
-A half day trip to Kufri and Mashorba from Shimla is one of my favorite.
+The Mall Road, The Ridge, Christ Church, and Jakhoo temple are the most popular places to visit in Shimla.
+A half-day trip to Kufri and Mashorba from Shimla is one of my favorites.

 How to travel to Shimla

 There are direct buses and flights from Delhi to Shimla.